Connect with us

 Cissye and Jim Gallagher, with the 1993 Ryder Cup.

-Former Ryder Cup hero and five-time PGA Tour winner Jim Gallagher Jr. — born in Pennsylvania, raised in Indiana, and a of Tennessee graduate — will be inducted July 30 into the Mississippi Sports Hall of Fame.
+Former Ryder Cup hero and five-time PGA Tour winner Jim Gallagher Jr. — born in Pennsylvania, raised in Indiana, and a University of Tennessee graduate — will be inducted July 30 into the Mississippi Sports Hall of Fame.

 It will be Gallagher’s seventh Hall of Fame, and probably his most cherished.
 That’s because, for Gallagher, Mississippi has become home.